 Within the range of soluble pressure (that is, the pressure at the beginning of dissolution) and the maximum pressure, the extraction pressure increases, the density of CO2 also increases, and the extraction rate of oil and fat will increase accordingly.

 However, there is not a linear relationship between the extraction pressure and the oil extraction rate.
 When the extraction pressure increases to a certain degree, the dissolution capacity increases slowly, so the increase in the CO2 dissolution capacity and oil extraction rate decreases.
 However, with the increase in extraction pressure, the cost of equipment and operating costs have increased accordingly, increasing investment costs.
-Therefore, 30MPa is the best extraction pressure for extracting wheat germ oil.
+Therefore, 30MPa is the optimization extraction pressure for extracting wheat germ oil.

 With a fixed extraction pressure of 30 MPa, a wheat germ particle size of 100 mesh, and an extraction time of 2 hours, the extraction was carried out at temperatures of 40, 45, 50, and 55°C, and the experiment was repeated three times.
 In the beginning, the yield of wheat germ oil increased with increasing temperature Gradually increase, the maximum yield is 11.4% when the temperature reaches 45 ℃, after 45 ℃, the yield at 50 ℃ is 10.8%, and the yield at 55 ℃ drops to 10.2%, the yield of volatile oil decreased with the increase of temperature.